-- If you wish to run a Yara scan whenever this rule generates a log, click on Add an analysis unit.
+- If you wish to run a Yara or IoC scan whenever this rule generates a log, click on Add an analysis unit in the relevant section.

-- In the Action when logs generated window, click on Log settings to determine the severity and destination of the logs that the Yara rules generated.
+- In the Action when logs generated window, click on Log settings to determine the severity and destination of the logs that the Yara or IoC rules generated.

-- If necessary, select Shut down the processes detected to remove the dangerous processes, identified during the Yara scan, from the agent.
+- If necessary, select Shut down the processes detected to remove the dangerous processes, identified during the Yara or IoC scan, from the agent.

 If the rule is part of an audit rule set, or if the rule is in passive mode, the processes will not be shut down even when this setting is enabled.